 The truth of Jesus is not a theological proposition, not a religious profession or book knowledge.
 His truth is not a product of human reasoning and founded on scientific research or evidence.
 The truth of Jesus is something found in our walking in the Spirit, it is demonstrated in our love for others and bringing the dead to life.

 Truth is living a reality greater than our reality, something that transcends worldly knowledge and human understanding.
-Truth is both known and still yet to be known, it is reality that goes beyond the currently available evidence and is something that can only be experienced through a true walk of faith.
+Truth is both known and still yet to be known, it is a reality that goes beyond the currently available evidence and is something that can only be experienced through a true walk of faith.

 The truth of Jesus transcends religion and is a walk of faith.

-In some respects it seems my hitchhiking friend may have a better grasp of faith than his religiously indoctrinated counterparts.
+In some respects, it seems my hitchhiking friend may have a better grasp of faith than his religiously indoctrinated counterparts.
 He is more literally taking no thought for tomorrow (Matthew 6:34) and depending on God to provide.
-By contrast we too often rely on our own understanding, planning and abilities.
+By contrast, we too often rely on our own understanding, planning, and abilities.